Waldshut–Koblenz Rhine Bridge: History

 On 26 August 1857 the Grand Duchy of Baden State Railways signed an agreement with the Swiss Northeastern Railway to construct the cross-border Turgi–Koblenz–Waldshut railway, including the Rhine bridge.
 Thus on 18 August 1859, the line was commissioned as the first connection between the Baden Mainline and the Swiss railway network.
 The current main rail connection between Germany and Switzerland, the Basel Link Line, was opened 14 years later.
 The Baden architect Robert Gerwig designed the bridge and managed its construction.
 The steel superstructure was supplied and installed by the Gebrüder Benckiser company of Pforzheim.
 The bridge was designed for two tracks, but only one track was installed.
 Due to increasing traffic loads, the bridge was strengthened in 1912 and 1913, being reinforced to carry 18 tonne axle loads and then the track was moved from the eastern side of the bridge to the middle.
 The demolition of the bridge planned by the German army on 24 April 1945 was not in fact carried out, so the technical landmark of the bridge in its original design is still preserved today.

 In 1967 a speed restriction of 10 km/h was imposed on the bridge because the bridge’s age and safety concerns.
 A report of the University of Karlsruhe in 1974 estimated the bridge’s remaining useful life as 10 to 15 years, provided that new corrosion protection was applied; this was carried out in 1978.
 Ten years later Deutsche Bundesbahn closed the line, after Swiss Federal Railways (SBB), the owners of half the bridge, refused a request for an updated report on the bridge.
 This was followed in 1991 by extensive repair work, including local reinforcement measures and renewed anti-corrosion measures, allowing the maximum speed for passenger trains to be raised to 45 km/h and extending the bridge’s useful remaining life to 40 years.
 Until the electrification of the Waldshut–Koblenz gap in 1999, passenger services on the bridge were carried out by diesel multiple units of Deutsche Bahn.
 From 1999, SBB took over management of services on the bridge using electric multiple units.
 In 2007, about 34 trains daily operated as line S41 of the Zürich S-Bahn between Waldshut and Winterthur.
+In 2018, the S41 was shortened, now serving only the route between Winterthur and Bülach; the service from Bülach to Waldshut was designated S36.

 In late 2011, the SBB introduced refurbished Class 560 electric multiple units to the S27 line.
 Unfortunately the refurbishment, which included the introduction of air conditioning, took the axle loading of a fully loaded power car over the maximum 18 tonne for the bridge.
 As a temporary solution, the power cars were locked out of use whilst passing over the bridge, and the trains limited to 10 kph.
 Following work on the bridge, these restrictions were lifted in early 2014.